 IVF genetic testing examines embryos during an IVF cycle before the possible transfer to a woman’s uterus.
 The test is typically carried out in a PGT clinic by specialized laboratory technicians.
-The test looks for a range of genetic problems that may lead to implantation failure, miscarriage and congenital disabilities if the embryo is carried to term.
+The test looks for a range of genetic problems that may lead to implantation failure, miscarriage, or congenital disabilities if the embryo is carried to term.

 The genetic defects detected during testing include Down’s syndrome, sickle cell anemia, and the rearrangement of genes, which can be responsible for pregnancy loss and inherited diseases and conditions.
 There are three types of PGT: